No-Access Maintenance Answering Service

-iando.ai answers resident, vendor, owner, gate, lockbox, pet, parking, missed-window, and after-hours maintenance calls 24/7 so a stalled visit turns into a documented next step while staff keep the portfolio moving.
+iando.ai is a property management no-access answering service for resident, vendor, owner, gate, lockbox, pet, parking, missed-window, and after-hours maintenance calls, turning stalled visits into documented next steps while staff keep the portfolio moving.

 Built for property managers where the resident is still waiting, the vendor may be missing one access detail, and the owner expects a clear update before the whole story has to be rebuilt.